X67-cat/GNNASM-main/README.md

 Tanimoto_filtered.csv
 ```
 Code running description:
-1.The code will first load and preprocess the data, including reading the above three data files, performing data merging, feature standardization, adjacency matrix construction and normalization, etc.
+1. The code will first load and preprocess the data, including reading the above three data files, performing data merging, feature standardization, adjacency matrix construction and normalization, etc.
-2.Build a GCN model, which includes two GCNConv layers, Dropout layers, Dense layers, etc., using the adam optimizer and binary_crossentropy as the loss function.
+2. Build a GCN model, which includes two GCNConv layers, Dropout layers, Dense layers, etc., using the adam optimizer and binary_crossentropy as the loss function.
-3.Use 10-fold cross-validation for training, and during the training process, the 7th fold model will be saved to
+3. Use 10-fold cross-validation for training, and during the training process, the 7th fold model will be saved to
 ```
 models/gcn_model_fold_7.h5
 ```
-4.After training, it will output the evaluation indicators (accuracy, sensitivity, specificity, auc, mcc) for each fold and the summary results of cross-validation (mean ± standard deviation).
+4. After training, it will output the evaluation indicators (accuracy, sensitivity, specificity, auc, mcc) for each fold and the summary results of cross-validation (mean ± standard deviation).
 ## 3.4 Model Prediction (Based on Test Set)
 Put your data into the ```GNNmodel\test_gnn.py```:
 ```